-I’m born in August 1975.
-I’ve been painting graffiti since 1989, although the love for graffiti was born a bit earlier in the 1980’s.
-Between 2002 to 2009 I mainly focused on graphic design and illustrating and did only a handful of actual graffiti paintings.
-During 2010 I started to get back in the game.
 I mainly paint traditional or classic graffiti.
-Which, at least for me, means clear and readable letters following the mid 1980’s NYC style with a strong scandinavian twist.
-Naturally I’ll paint characters and landscapes too, if and when needed.
-But letters are my love, have been for 28 years.
+Which, at least for me, means clear and readable letters following the mid 1980’s NYC style, with a strong Scandinavian twist.
+Naturally I paint characters and landscapes too, if and when needed.
+But letters are my love, have been for 30 years.

-The latest exhibition I took part in was “For the Love of Freedom“, which focused solely in graffiti.
-It took place in August 2017 at Kerava Art Museum and lasted ’til the end of October 2017.
-Then it took a small break and in January 2018 it continued at Oulu Museum of Art, Oulu.
+The largest graffiti related exhibition I have participated was “For the Love of Freedom“.
+It took place in August – October 2017 at Kerava Art Museum and January – March 2018 at Oulu Museum of Art, Oulu.

-Somewhere around 2013 me and my crew mate Rosk started working on a book about our crew and it’s history and how it relates to both the history of our home town Espoo but as well our personal lives.
-The book was supposed to be ready by 2015, for the 25th anniversary of our crew, HRC.
+Somewhere around 2013 me and Rosk started working on a book about our crew and it’s history and how it relates to both the history of our home town Espoo but as well our personal lives.
+The book was supposed to be ready by 2015, for the 25th anniversary of HRC.
 But it took a bit more time, because we wanted to give our 110% to it.
 The book finally hit the shelves in September 2016.
-It is written in finnish and has 100 pages.
+It’s written in finnish and has 100 pages.
 In full color, I might add.
 If you’re interested, it can be ordered thru this link: book.hrc.fi.

-Need for a quote or are you just looking for a place to send feedback?
-Or maybe you want to use some of pics in your website or school project?
+Want to purchase art from me?
+Or maybe you’re looking for a place to send feedback?
+Do you want to use some of pics on your website or school project?
 You’re in the right place.
 Just mail me at firstname.lastname@example.org and I’ll get back to you as soon as possible.